 Army DITY Move Tips — How to Maximize Your PPM Payout

-Army DITY move tips are everywhere online, but most of them stop at “rent a truck and save receipts.”
-After five PCS moves with my husband — Fort Bragg to Fort Hood, Fort Hood to Joint Base Lewis-McChord, and a few others that blurred together into a haze of cardboard boxes and Chick-fil-A drive-throughs — I can tell you the difference between walking away with $800 and walking away with $4,200 comes down to about three decisions you make before you ever load the first box.
-The PPM (Personally Procured Move) program is genuinely one of the most underutilized financial tools available to military families, and I want to break down exactly how to use it like a person who has made every mistake at least once.
+Army DITY move tips have gotten complicated with all the half-baked advice flying around.
+Most of it stops at “rent a truck and save receipts” — which is like telling someone to “just cook the chicken” before Thanksgiving dinner.
+As someone who survived five PCS moves alongside my husband — Fort Bragg to Fort Hood, Fort Hood to Joint Base Lewis-McChord, and a couple others that dissolved into a blur of cardboard boxes and Chick-fil-A drive-throughs at 11pm — I learned everything there is to know about the difference between walking away with $800 and walking away with $4,200.
+That difference comes down to roughly three decisions you make before you ever touch the first box.
+The PPM (Personally Procured Move) program is genuinely one of the most underused financial tools military families have sitting right in front of them.
+Don’t make my mistake and figure that out on move number three.

 How DITY Move Pay Is Calculated

-The government calculates what it would cost them to move you — that number is based on your authorized weight allowance and your move distance.
-The military then pays you 95% of that estimated cost.
+The calculation starts with your authorized weight allowance and your move distance.
+The military estimates their cost, then cuts you a check for 95% of that figure.
 Whatever you actually spend moving yourself?
-That’s your business.
-The gap between what they pay you and what you spend is your profit.
+That’s entirely your business.
+The gap between what they pay and what you spend — that’s your profit.

-Here’s what that looks like in real numbers.
-A staff sergeant (E-6) with dependents has an authorized weight allowance of 11,000 pounds.
-Moving from Fort Campbell, Kentucky to Fort Bliss, Texas is roughly 1,100 miles.
-The government’s cost estimate for that move might run $7,000–$8,500 depending on current rates.
-They pay you 95% of that — call it $6,650 to $8,075.
-Rent a 26-foot Penske truck, drive it yourself, spend $1,800 in fuel and truck rental, and you’ve cleared $4,800 before taxes.
+Here’s what that looks like with real numbers.
+A staff sergeant (E-6) with dependents carries an authorized weight allowance of 11,000 pounds.
+Moving from Fort Campbell, Kentucky to Fort Bliss, Texas — roughly 1,100 miles — the government’s cost estimate might land between $7,000 and $8,500 depending on current rates.
+They pay you 95% of that.
+Call it $6,650 to $8,075.
+Rent a 26-foot Penske, drive it yourself, burn through $1,800 in fuel and truck rental, and you’ve cleared $4,800 before taxes.
+Real money.

-That profit potential is real.
-But it only materializes if you understand two levers: weight and distance.
+That profit potential doesn’t just appear on its own, though.
+It only materializes if you understand two levers: weight and distance.

-Distance is fixed — you can’t change where you’re going.
-Weight is where you have control, and more importantly, where most families leave money on the table.
-Your payout is calculated based on the weight you actually move, up to your authorized allowance.
+Distance is fixed — you can’t change where the Army is sending you.
+Weight is where you have actual control, and more importantly, where most families quietly leave money on the table.
+Your payout is calculated on the weight you actually move, up to your authorized allowance.
 Moving heavier means getting paid more.
 This is not a coincidence.
 This is the strategy.

-You get weighed twice — once empty at an official scale (a certified CAT scale at most truck stops costs $12–$14 and works fine) and once loaded.
-The difference is your net weight.
-That difference, multiplied by the government’s rate per hundred pounds per mile, determines the base of your payout calculation.
-Document those tickets like they’re cash.
+You get weighed twice — once empty at an official scale and once loaded.
+A certified CAT scale at most truck stops runs $12–$14 and works perfectly fine.
+The difference between those two tickets is your net weight.
+That number, multiplied by the government’s rate per hundred pounds per mile, forms the base of your entire payout calculation.
+Treat those weight tickets like cash.
 They basically are.

 Weight Optimization — Get Paid for Every Pound

-Probably should have opened with this section, honestly, because this is where the real money is and where I personally blew it on our second PCS.
+Probably should have opened with this section, honestly — because this is where the real money lives and where I personally blew it on our second PCS.

-Spouse pro-gear is another layer.
-A spouse with professional materials — a teacher’s classroom supplies, a nurse’s reference library, a photographer’s equipment — can claim up to 500 pounds of their own pro-gear.
-That’s an additional 500 pounds of move weight, paid at the same government rate.
+Spouse pro-gear is another layer entirely.
+A spouse with professional materials — a teacher’s classroom supplies, a nurse’s reference library, a photographer hauling lenses and lighting equipment — can claim up to 500 pounds of their own pro-gear.
+Five hundred more pounds, same government rate.

-Combined, that’s 2,500 pounds you may be entitled to that has nothing to do with your standard rank-based allowance.
+Combined, that’s 2,500 pounds you may be fully entitled to that has nothing to do with your rank-based allowance.
+That’s what makes this program endearing to us military families — there’s more room to work with than most people ever realize.

 How to Document Pro-Gear Properly

-Documentation matters here.
-Every item claimed as pro-gear needs to be listed on a separate inventory sheet, signed, and kept with your move paperwork.
-Think: military uniforms (yes, all of them count), field gear, professional books and manuals, tools of a licensed trade.
-Label those boxes clearly — “PRO-GEAR” in big black marker on every side, not just the top.
-When you hit the scale, make sure the weight ticket reflects the separation.
-If you’re working with a Transportation Office, ask them explicitly about pro-gear documentation requirements before your move date.
+Documentation matters here — a lot.
+Every item claimed as pro-gear needs its own separate inventory sheet, signed, kept with your move paperwork.
+Military uniforms count — yes, all of them.
+Field gear, professional books and manuals, tools of a licensed trade.
+Label every pro-gear box clearly — “PRO-GEAR” in big black marker on every side, not just the top — before anything gets loaded.
+When you hit the scale, confirm the weight ticket reflects the separation.
+If you’re working through a Transportation Office, ask them explicitly about pro-gear documentation requirements before your move date.
+Don’t assume they’ll bring it up.

 On our Fort Hood move, I claimed my nursing reference books and two boxes of clinical materials.
-That was about 340 pounds.
-At the rate we were paid, that added roughly $280 to our check.
-For two boxes I was moving anyway.
-That is free money most families never collect.
+Roughly 340 pounds.
+At the rate we were paid, that added about $280 to our check — for two boxes I was already moving.
+That is free money most military families never collect.
+Apparently it just stays on the table.

-Weight optimization also means being intentional about what you move versus what you sell, donate, or trash.
-Counterintuitively, you may want to move things you’d otherwise get rid of — old furniture, gym equipment, that elliptical no one uses — if the cost to move them is less than the payout you’ll receive for their weight.
-Run the math before you have a yard sale.
+Weight optimization also means being intentional about what moves versus what gets sold, donated, or trashed.
+Counterintuitively — and this one surprised me — you may actually want to move things you’d otherwise get rid of.
+Old furniture, gym equipment, that elliptical nobody has touched in two years.
+If the cost to haul it is less than the payout you’ll receive for its weight, you come out ahead.
+Run the math before you schedule the yard sale.

 Receipt Strategy — What to Track and Why

-Every dollar you spend on your DITY move is a deductible moving expense that reduces your taxable profit.
-I’ll explain the tax piece in a minute — but first, here’s what counts.
+Every dollar you spend on the DITY move is a deductible moving expense that reduces your taxable profit.
+I’ll get to the tax piece in a minute — but first, here’s what actually counts.

-- Fuel — every receipt, every fill-up, across every vehicle you drove
+- Fuel — every receipt, every fill-up, every vehicle you drove

 - Packing materials — boxes, tape, bubble wrap, moving blankets